pinapelz/pinapelz.github.io/src/content/blog/discord-auto-reply.md

   };
   };
 ```

-With this you should start to see messages being logged to the console.
-To get them into a Python program, As shwon, I've opted to use a websocket server since it was the most striaghtforward given that Node modules are not possible in BetterDiscord.
+I've opted to use a websocket server since it was the most striaghtforward given that Node modules are not possible in BetterDiscord.
+All we're doing here is listening for any messages we get and then sending them through to the websocket server.
+Lucky for us, the JSON version of these messages contain both the user ID and the channel ID already which is all the identification information we will need.

 ## Integrating an LLM
 Now that we have thing up and running on the Discord end, let's connect to a LLM.